Sheraff/TIL/_posts/2019-08-02-Custom-events.md

 ```
 This allows for more modularity, asynchronicity, and atomisation of the code structure.
 Let's take a look at some examples.

-**Event bubbling**: A custom even emmitted by a DOM node can bubble up like any normal event if the option is set in `CustomEvent()`.
-We can then use a *parent* to catch the events of its children and maybe even centralize the handling logic of the listeners.
+**Event bubbling**: A custom even emmitted by a DOM node can bubble up, like any normal event, if the option is set in `CustomEvent()`.
+We can then use a *parent* to catch the events of its *children* and maybe even centralize the handling logic of the listeners.
 ```html
 <div id='parent'>
     <div id='child'></div>